projectagastya/agastya-connect/README.md

 ## 🤝 Contributing

-We welcome contributions to the Agastya AI platform!
+We welcome contributions to the Agastya Connect platform!
 Here's how you can contribute:

 1. **Fork the Repository**: Create your own copy of the project
 2. **Create a Feature Branch**: Make your changes in a new branch